StarlingUAS/ProjectStarling/docs/guide/windows-support.md

 ```

 ## Running

+Using the [Starling CLI](../guide/cli.md) should reduce many of the problems.

 With Docker installed and the repo downloaded, navigate into the project folder in a terminal.
 Once there you should see a file called `docker-compose.tcp.yml`.
 This contains instructions for a